rncrtr/verbose/README.md

 **Verbose** is a word meaning "too many words" or "overly wordy" see [Verbose at The Free Dictionary](http://www.thefreedictionary.com/verbose) for more info.
 I hope and expect you appreciate the irony herein, as I do.

-If you'd like to play with my ill-conceived brain-child, be careful with it, it should be wearing a helmet probably.
-All you need is to have [Sass](http://sass-lang.com/) installed, and then compile Verbose with this command:
+If you'd like to play with my ill-conceived brain-child, be careful with it, it should probably be wearing a helmet.
+All you need is to do to frankenstein Verbose is to have [Sass](http://sass-lang.com/) installed, and then compile it with this command like usual:

     sass --watch verbose.css.scss:verbose.css --style compressed

+made with #sugarFreeCode in Denver, CO using [Nitrous.io](Nitrous.io)

 # Getting Started
 Include verbose.css in your site, between the &lt;head&gt; and &lt;/head&gt; tags.